enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 content_type: task
 ---
 <!-- overview -->
 This page shows how to configure a Key Management Service (KMS) provider and plugin to enable secret data encryption.
 Currently there are two KMS API versions.
-KMS v1 will continue to work while v2 develops in maturity.
-If you are not sure which KMS API version to pick, choose v1.
+New integrations should use KMS v2 as it offers significantly better performance characteristics than v1.

 ## {{% heading "prerequisites" %}}